silasdavis/glide-lock-transitive/README.md

 fuzzily; as tag ranges, branches, or not at all (meaning master).
 This means that when you add or update a direct dependency with glide glide will fetch the latest versions it can under the constraints of the dependency's manifest.
-It _will not_ use the versions your dependency has specified by its lockfile.
-However your dependency will have closed into its lockfile the versions of its dependencies it has been tested with.
-I almost always want to get the exact versions of my transitive dependencies that were specified in the lockfile rather than tacitly
+It _will not_ use the versions your dependency has specified by its lock file.
+However your dependency will have closed into its lock file the versions of its dependencies it has been tested with.
+I almost always want to get the exact versions of my transitive dependencies that were specified in the lock file rather than tacitly

-glide-lock-transitive is a tool to pull in a dependency and its transitive dependencies while respecting the explicit (commit hash) versions of those transitive dependencies contained in the glide.lock lockfile.
+glide-lock-transitive is a tool to pull in a dependency and its transitive dependencies while respecting the explicit (commit hash) versions of those transitive dependencies contained in the glide.lock lock file.

-It works by fetching the direct dependency and merging its lockfile into the project's lockfile.
+It works by fetching the direct dependency and merging its lock file into the project's lock file.

 ## Installation

-go get -u github.com/silasdavis/glide-lock-transitive
+`go get -u github.com/silasdavis/glide-lock-transitive`

 ## Usage
 This can be used as a glide plugin by running `glide lock-transitive`, though